ryancheley/djangocon-us-2025/presentation/slides/06c-documentation-gap.md

 ???

-Wiki pages and Confluence docs get stale quickly.
-Someone updates the code but forgets to update the documentation.
+- Someone updates the code
+- but forgets to update the documentation